Yoga for Perimenopause: Nervous System Support & Symptom Ease

 Triangle pose is great for preventing osteoporosis, because it is weight-bearing. stimulates your abdominal organs and calms your nervous system.
 It also helps reduce anxiety & can help with digestive issues.

-Try self affirmations
+Try positive affirmations

 These allow you to challenge any negative thoughts.
 If you do it every day, can start to retrain the way you think.
 You can remove the negative self-talk and increase your self-esteem.
 Pick something that resonates with you.